 Variations for peanut butter chocolate chip cookies

-- Jam– It’s like peanut butter and jelly sandwich!
+Pair with jam– It’s like peanut butter and jelly sandwich!
 Use your favorite jam flavor and enjoy this new twist.
 My personal favorite is this Easy Homemade Strawberry Jam.

 Tips and techniques